jingxiaoliu/urban_das/README.md

 For a more comprehensive view, a six-day video encompassing the extended data set is available.
 You can download this video from the [media folder](media/).

+## Hardware requirements
+This implementation requires only a standard computer with enough RAM to support the in-memory operations.

+## Software requirements
+OS Requirements
+This package is supported for Linux.
+The package has been tested on the following systems:

+-Linux: Ubuntu 16.04

+##Python Dependencies
+This implementation mainly depends on the Python scientific stack.
+-

 ## File List

 ### Data